fredhutchio/concepts_machine_learning/class2.md

 * Output: The actual character
 * Dataset: Need thousands of handwritten letters and to annotate the correct letter for each one

+### How do you train and test a machine?

+Training is the hallmark of a supervised learning algorithm because this is the step where a 'supervisor' essentially gives the machine the answers.
+A machine is trained by feeding it large labeled datasets (aka training or validation sets) like we just learned about above.
+The algorithm works by finding patterns in the dataset and building it's own set of rules to determine what the outcome might be based on new inputs.
+When we say large we mean that these training sets should have at a minimum tens of thousands of rows.
+The more data the better.

+Going back to our example of identifying spam emails, a user would provide an algorithm tens of thousands of emails along with whether or not that email is spam or not.
+If training is effective when given a new email the algorithm should be able to accurately predict whether or not it is spam.

+Testing occurs after you have trained your model.
+A testing dataset will be similar to the training dataset in that it will have the same features that the algorithm uses to make it's prediction.
+The training data must be kept seperate from the data that the algorithm was trained on.

 ### Training a machine starts with data collection

 All supervised learning algorithms require large training and testing datasets.